wurstscript/WurstScript/manual.md

 ## Thistype

 You can use _thistype_ inside a module to refer to the type of the class which uses the module.
 This can be useful if you need to cast the class to an integer and back.

+# Enums

+In Wurst, _Enums_ can be used to set up collections of named (int) constants.
+These Constants can then be accessed via the Enum's name:

+    enum State
+        FLYING
+        GROUND
+        WATER

+    init
+        State s = State.GROUND

+You can also use enums inside of classes

+    class C
+        State currentState

+        construct( State state )
+            currentState = state

+To check the current value of an enum, you can use the switch statement.
+Note that all Enummembers have to be checked (or a defaut).

+    switch currentState
+        case State.FLYING
+            print("flying")
+        case State.GROUND
+            print("ground")
+        case State.WATER
+            print("water")

 # Tuple Types